The Best Turkey Itinerary 10 Days: A Detailed Itinerary for Turkey

 From the bustling alleyways of historic Sultanahmet to the awe-inspiring architecture of the Hagia Sophia and Dolmabahce Palace, to the spice-heavy local food, Istanbul is a traveller’s dream.

-The city can be explored on foot with a good pair of comfy walking shoes, or you can take the much accessible city transportation to get to all Istanbul’s attractions.
+The city can be explored on foot with a good pair of comfy walking shoes and a centrally located boutique hotel in Istanbul.
+Or, you can take the much accessible city transportation to get to all Istanbul’s attractions.

 Day 1: Historic Istanbul (Sultanahmet + Balat)